SFTS virus: Evolution

+The virus originated 50–150 years ago and has undergone a recent population expansion.

 Five genotypes (A–E) have been identified.
 Strains from China could be grouped into all five genotypes while isolates from South Korea lay in three (types A, D and E) and those from Japan only in one (type E).
 The virus appears to have originated in the Dabie Mountains in central China between 1918 and 1995.

 Among bunyaviruses, it appears to be more closely related to the Uukuniemi virus serogroup than to the Sandfly fever group.
 It is a member of the Bhanja virus serocomplex.

 Life cycle

 SFTSV is a tick-borne virus; it is not clear whether it can be transmitted by other blood-sucking arthropods.
 It can infect many mammalian hosts, including cats, mice, hedgehogs, weasels, brushtail possums and yaks.
 Humans appear to be accidental hosts, and play no essential role in the life cycle of SFTSV.
 SFTSV has been detected from the ixodid tick, Haemaphysalis longicornis, Ixodes nipponensis, Amblyomma testudinarium and Rhipicephalus microplus.
 In addition to tick bite, SFTSV can be transmitted from person to person through contact with blood or mucus of an infected person.